 This is emailed to the client with the report and can then be maintained by the client to account for new starters and leavers.
-In any future audiometry sessions the client can let us have it back and we can update it with that subsequent audiometry session's results to provide an ongoing list of tests and re-tests.
+In subsequent audiometry sessions we will update it with the new results to provide an ongoing list of historical tests and re-test due dates.

 Notes on audiometric test reports, data access and data handling

 The law says the employer is responsible for the audiometric screening programme, and they are your employees.

 A fundamental part of GDPR is that companies can only hold data on individuals which they absolutely need to hold for provision of a future service.
 They cannot hold onto it 'just in case' or just because they have had access to it, and this very much applies to the audiometric test health questionnaires - they should not be held 'just in case'.
 Most information on the questionnaire is of no further use.

 If the data has been collected at the employer's instigation, which it has in the case of workplace audiometry, then the employer has a responsibility to ensure that data is properly safeguarded.
 That is already an onerous requirement where the employer is storing it themselves, but the employer has no say over where a contracting screening service keeps the data, nor over the people the screening company employ to do the tests, nor over their IT systems used to keep it or transmit it, etc. The employer has in effect lost control of data which they instigated the collection of for their own legal obligations.

 What about GDPR and employee consent for data gathering in audiometry?